JustinK33/your-burntout-cs-tutor/README.md

-# Burnt-Out CS Tutor 😵‍💻
+# Burnt Out CS Tutor CLI

-A simple terminal-based chatbot powered by **Google Gemini** (via `llama_index`) that roleplays as a **burnt-out computer science tutor**.
+A tiny command-line chatbot that pretends to be a burnt-out computer science tutor.
+It’s powered by Google Gemini (via `llama_index`) and keeps a running conversation so it can remember what you’ve said in this session.

 ---

+## Tech Stack

+- Python
+- Google Gemini (`gemini-2.0-flash`)
+- Docker

+---

 ## Features

-- Uses **Google Gemini** via `llama_index.llms.google_genai.GoogleGenAI`
+- **Uses Google Gemini via `GoogleGenAI`:**
-- Persistent conversation context with `ChatMessage`
+  Connects to the `gemini-2.0-flash` model using your `GOOGLE_API_KEY`.

+- **Persistent Conversation Context:**
+  Uses `ChatMessage` objects to keep a running list of messages so the tutor remembers prior turns during the session.

-- Personality:
+- **Personality:**
-  - Calls you *nerd* sometimes
+  - Calls you *nerd* sometimes.
-  - A bit sarcastic, but still explains things step-by-step
+  - A bit sarcastic, but still gives clear, step-by-step technical help.
-  - Tries to be supportive if you seem stressed
+  - Tries to be supportive if you seem stressed (burnt out, not heartless).

+- **Simple CLI Interface:**
+  - Type your questions in the terminal.
+  - Type `exit`, `quit`, or `bye` to end the conversation.

 ---

-## Requirements

-- Python **3.11+**
-- A **Google AI Studio / Gemini API key**
-- (Optional) Docker, if you want to run it in a container
+## What I Learned From This Project

+How to call an LLM from Python
+I learned how to use llama_index.llms.google_genai.GoogleGenAI to talk to the Google Gemini (gemini-2.0-flash) model and pass messages back and forth.

+Managing conversation state
+By using ChatMessage and maintaining a message list, I learned how to keep a persistent conversation context so the model can respond based on previous turns.

+Prompting and personality design
+I practiced writing a clear system prompt that controls tone and behavior (sarcastic, burnt-out tutor that still explains step-by-step and is supportive).

+Basic CLI app structure
+I reinforced the pattern of a simple REPL (read–eval–print loop) in Python with while True, handling exit commands, and printing responses.

 ---

-## Setup (Local Python)

-git clone <your-repo-url>.git
-cd ChatBot   # or whatever your project folder is called
+## Running the Project
+### To run the project locally, follow these steps:
+  1. Clone the repo (git clone <url>)

-python3 -m venv venv
+  2. Create a virtual environment (python3 -m venv venv)
-source venv/bin/activate   # on macOS / Linux
+  3. Activate the environment (source venv/bin/activate)

-pip install -r requirements.txt
+  4. Install requirements (pip install -r requirements.txt)

-GOOGLE_API_KEY=your_real_api_key_here # set this in your .env file

-python3 app/main.py # run it locally
+  5. Set or export your Geminai API key (in .env or export ...)
+  6. Run locally (python3 app/main.py)
+### Run with Docker

-docker build -t cstutor -f dockerfile . docker run --rm -it --env-file .env cstutor # run it with docker
+  2. Build image (docker build -t cstutor -f dockerfile .)
+  3. Run image (docker run --rm -it --env-file .env cstutor) # make sure API key is in .env